Abhinav-Pollepalli/rag-ai-intelligence-layer/README.md

 ---

+### Demo

+Demo recordings for each mode are available in the `demo/` directory:
+- **Research Mode:** Demonstrates deep reasoning and document citation.
+- **Founder Mode:** Shows balanced strategic reasoning and fast response.
+- **Turbo Mode:** Highlights speed-focused answers for quick tasks.

+---

 ## Features
 - **Hybrid PDF parsing:** text extraction + OCR fallback for scanned docs
 - **Intent-aware reasoning:** routes to Q&A, notes summary, conversation summary, or general Q (no context)